Vision Screening Online Training Program

 Who should screen?

 In the Child and Teen Checkups program, components of vision screening are provided by either the health care provider (HCP - definition includes physician, nurse practitioner, physician's assistant, or registered nurse [RN] with training in vision screening from MDH) or the medical assistant or licensed practical nurse (LPN).
 For example, the vision health history, external inspection and observation, corneal light reflex, unilateral cover test and external ocular movements [also called fix and follow], red reflex and pupillary light response are performed by the HCP.
 Screening with visual acuity charts and stereo acuity test is often conducted by the medical assistant or LPN.
-For more information regarding C&TC roles, visit the following links.
+For more information regarding C&TC roles, review the following C&TC fact sheets: Vision Screening, Health History, and Physical Exam.

 Screening is also provided in Minnesota for Early Childhood Screening for public school kindergarten entry (legislative mandate), in schools during or after kindergarten (non-mandatory), and in Head Start programs.
 This web training module for vision screening has been developed to educate those who will be screening from each of these areas.
 In regards to C&TC screening, each of the screening procedures in this training module indicate who is the most appropriate to administer the screening tests.